kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 This allows stateful workloads to failover to a different node successfully after the original node is shut down or in a non-recoverable state, such as the hardware failure or broken OS.

-Kubernetes before 1.20 lacked handling for node shutdown; on Linux, the kubelet integrates with systemd and implements _graceful node shutdown_ (beta, and enabled by default).
+Versions of Kubernetes earlier than v1.20 lacked handling for node shutdown; on Linux, the kubelet integrates with systemd and implements _graceful node shutdown_ (beta, and enabled by default).
 However, even an intentional shutdown might not get handled well; that could be because: